-- I did a rough outline, not as detailed a one as I normally do (the one for Slavery by Another Name was 31 pages long!
+- I did a rough outline, not as detailed a one as I normally do (some of mine have been 31 pages long!
 Yikes).

 - I’m writing a novel that I will ultimately adapt into a screenplay.
 Go with it.
 I do things backwards sometimes.

 Wait, this is a screenwriting site, why is she talking about writing a novel?

 Because story is story, and my experience still pertains to screenwriting.
-I also mention it because I met a writer when I was in L.A. for Screenwriters World Conference West who not only won the Nickelodeon Screenwriting Fellowship in 2000, but he also later adapted that winning script into the novel, God’s Child.
-I’ll interview Christopher J. Moore for ScriptMag in the coming weeks, but the reason I’m sharing his experience with you today is because he has sold over 100,000 copies of his self-published novels, his third about to be released.
+I also mention it because I met Christopher J. Moore, a writer who not only won the Nickelodeon Screenwriting Fellowship in 2000, but he also later adapted that winning script into the novel, God's Child. (here's my interview with).
+The reason I’m sharing his experience with you today is because he has sold over 100,000 copies of his self-published novels, his third about to be released.
 Now that’s not a bad side gig in between screenwriting jobs.

 His last two books were also adapted from scripts.
-My guess being one of his goals is a script sale organically coming from his popular intellectual property.
+One of his goals is a script sale organically coming from his popular intellectual property.
 We all know how Hollywood loves to adapt.
-More on all of that when I speak to Chris directly.

 See, this is why it’s hard for me to start a new script.
 Even when writing a blog post, I go off on a tangent, just like I do when working off of an outline.